Tracing Kernel Functions: How the illumos AMD64 FBT Provider Intercepts Function Calls

 instruction.
 Otherwise, it is a return probe, and FBT replaces

-instruction.
+the ret instruction.
 In both cases, FBT replaces

-this instruction with INT3
+this instruction with INT3, the breakpoint

 instruction (or #BP in Intel mnemonics).
 This design produces